Help! My House Smells Bad!

 Want to know some quick, guaranteed ways to make your home smell good?
 Keeping your home fragrant and fresh requires dedication, but sometimes you need a quick fix.

 Maybe unexpected company announced they will be over within the hour, and your house smells stale.
-Or worse... like the ghosts of yesterday's fried bacon.
+Or worse, it smells like the ghosts of yesterday's fried bacon.

 If you spend a lot of time in your house, then it's easy to become accustomed to the funky odors that outsiders might detect right away.
 The good news is you can eliminate those pretty quickly, and it doesn't cost very much.

 12 Ways to Make Your Home Smell Fabulous Now

 - Air it out!
 It's a scientific fact that old air and new air hate each other, and new air will always win.

 - Eliminate the stinky culprits.
 Tackle the smell at its source.

 - Burn, spray, and smoke out the smell.
 Candles, air sprays, incenses, and plug-ins are excellent weapons.

 - Cook something delicious.
 The smell of fresh-baked bread will conquer any bad smells in your home.

 - Carpet freshener is your friend.
 See my DIY natural recipe below.